 - Mozzarella cheese: To top off the dip.
 Since the recipe only calls for a small amount, if you don’t feel like messing with it, simply leave it out or replace it with more parmesan.

-How do you make fresh spinach artichoke dip with goat cheese and leeks? ( + tips)
+How to make goat cheese spinach artichoke dip ( + tips)

 Begin by setting your broiler to high heat.
-Melt the butter in a medium large cast-iron skillet (10-12 inches).
+Melt the butter in a ten to twelve inch cast-iron skillet.
 Add the spinach, artichoke hearts, leeks, garlic, salt, and pepper.
 Sauté for 2-3 minutes or until the vegetables are soft and the spinach and leeks have significantly cooked down, stirring frequently. * If you opted to use frozen spinach rather than fresh be sure to thaw it and squeeze out all of the excess liquid prior to use.

 Spread the dip evenly throughout the cast-iron skillet and top with the mozzarella cheese and the remaining parmesan.